 When doing CFD simulations of industrial machinery, sometimes a furnace or a casting machine smoke extraction system never come to life due to changes in project budget or focus.
 Unfortunately in these cases you cannot get feedback about the accuracy of the CFD results as you have no measured data to compare with.
 For building elements like louvres, this is rarely the case.
 Especially if the louvre is small enough so it gets easily built and sent to physical prototype tests.
-Advanced Ventilation Systems (AVS) was keen to test their product and our louvre CFD simulation capabilities and wanted to compare simulated and measured pressure drop results.
+Advanced Ventilation Systems (AVS) was keen to test their product and our louvre pressure drop CFD simulation capabilities and wanted to compare simulated and measured pressure drop results.
 The louvre was a bit different and smaller from the usual 1m x 1m standard geometry as this one had only 3 blades.

 It started as a nice challenge (just like this louvre performance project) I was happy to take on but turned out to be a crusade I was even happier to go through.
 Here is why and how.